 \subsubsection{Injection details}

-We consider the scenario where a malicious reviewer uses prompt injection to depress sales for a competitor's product; essentially, the goal of the injection is to convince the agent to avoid purchasing the target product.
+We consider the scenario where a malicious reviewer uses prompt injection to prevent the agent from purchasing the target product.
 For each instruction, we implement a prompt injection attack by first gathering the list of reviews associated with the target product.
-We then select one of the reviews at random and add an injection payload to the end of the review.
-The injection payload was developed over several iterations after monitoring effectiveness within a limited setting, and is featured in \cref{app:injection_shopping}.
+We then select one of the reviews at random and add the injection payload to the end of the review's text via direct string concatenation.
+Our injection payload is shown in Appendix \zref[default]{app:injection_shopping}.